metamellow/guess-who-zkp/README.md

 To run your application:

-1. Ensure you're in the `client` directory.
+1. Ensure you're in the `guess-who-dapp` directory.
 2. Install all dependencies:
    ```bash
     npm install